 Evaluate all holdings and assets of the state to identify and better allocate the use of these resources.
+Legislate and implement a viable, well-governed, transparent and fully accountable state asset fund.

-In the context of overhauling the civil service, examine options for early retirement packages to reduce staff bloat and redundancies of workers, particularly in quasipublic entities providing public services.
+In the context of overhauling the civil service, examine options for early retirement packages to reduce staff bloat and redundancies of workers, particularly in quasi-public entities providing public services.
+Examine the options laid out for rationalization of public service payrolls and benefits that have been put on the table in 2020 and implement a socially least-destructive solution as early as possible in 2021.